maven2306/alzheimers-gene-analysis/README.md

   <img width="820" alt="image" src="https://github.com/maven2306/genes_Alzheimer-s/assets/169473359/e2c1e174-db52-4dc8-ab36-47e8567cb849">
 </div>
 <div align="center">
- Figure 7.
+ Figure 5.
 In this map of the cortical regions, we can see highlighted the most shrunk ones.
 The darker is the colour, the most shrunk the region is.
 </div>

 #
  Furthermore, to show our resulting association between the APOE gene expression and its effect on brain volume, a scatter plot with the best-fit line and with a 95% confidence interval was made.
-This, presented in Figure 10, shows howadecrease in APOE expression leads to a bigger effect size on the volume of the brain.
+This, presented in Figure 6, shows how a decrease in APOE expression leads to a bigger effect size on the volume of the brain.
 <div align="center">
  <img width="533" alt="image" src="https://github.com/maven2306/genes_Alzheimer-s/assets/169473359/8c1be862-7eb4-48b3-9d32-4885cdde9237">
 </div>
 <div align="center">
- Figure 10: Correlation between the normal APOE expression of cortical regions and the effect size difference in the brain volume of Alzheimer’s patients, with a confidence interval of 95%.
+ Figure 6.
+Correlation between the normal APOE expression of cortical regions and the effect size difference in the brain volume of Alzheimer’s patients, with a confidence interval of 95%.